 About Tate Watkins

-Watkins grew up in Nashville, TN, received M.A. and B.A. degrees in economics from Clemson University, lived in rural Senegal for a year while in the Peace Corps, and spent two years researching economics and public policy in Washington, D.C.
+I grew up in Nashville, TN, got M.A. and B.A. degrees in economics at Clemson University, lived in rural Senegal for a year while in the Peace Corps, and spent two years researching economics and public policy in Washington, D.C.

-He laments that some people take offense to the honorific “ma’am,” had a harder time figuring out how to wear a scarf during D.C. winters than learning how to tie a bow tie, and touts the merits of eating lunch alone.
+I hate that some people take offense to the honorific “ma’am,” had a harder time figuring out how to wear a scarf during D.C. winters than learning how to tie a bow tie, and tout the merits of (sometimes) eating lunch alone.